 The Operation Christmas Child discipleship program is starting hundreds of thousands of boys and girls on their journey to salvation

 Ravi* had prayed for two years that his family, friends, and neighbors would come to know the saving grace of Jesus.
-He and about 60 other children in their Indian village had been meeting to study the Bible, but they had very few resources and a limited knowledge of their faith.
+He and about 60 other children in their South Asian village had been meeting to study the Bible, but they had very few resources and a limited knowledge of their faith.

 The leaders were part of the local Operation Christmas Child team.
 They had some shoebox gifts remaining after a distribution at a nearby community.
 They decided to send them to Ravi’s village, even though it wasn’t part of their schedule.